seto77/ReciPro/README.md

 ## Main features
 * Provides crystallographic calculations.
-  * 530 (Hall symbol) space groups.
+  * 530 (Hall symbol) space groups are available.
-  * General conditions (or extinction rules), Wyckoff positions, multiplicities.
+    * General conditions (or extinction rules), Wyckoff positions, multiplicities of all space groups.
     * Geometrical calculation of periodicity and/or angle between planes and/or axes.
     * Generation of equivalent atomic positions.

 * Includes atomic properties.
   * Characteristic X-ray wavelength/energy.